cakephp/docs/en/development/configuration.rst

 a number of points that you might need to customize for your application.
 We've tried to ship CakePHP useful defaults to get you developing more rapidly.

-Configuration in CakePHP is handled via the :php:class:`Cake\Core\Configure` class, and the ``config()`` methods on various classes.
+General purpose configuration in CakePHP is done using the :php:class:`Cake\Core\Configure` class, and the ``config()`` methods on various classes.
 You should familiarize yourself with it before trying to dive to far into configuration. ``Configure`` stores most configuration data in a CakePHP application, and gives a simple, consistent way for applications and plugins to read/write and persist configuration data.

-Out of the box a CakePHP application comes with a number of configuration files that are loaded by ``App/Config/bootstrap.php``.
-Feel free to remove/merge or add new file/sections as required by your application.
+Out of the box a CakePHP application comes with a single configuration file that is loaded in ``App/Config/bootstrap.php``.
+You should feel free to add/change the configuration files that are loaded to fit the needs of your application.

 General configuration
 ---------------------

-General configuration is stored by default in ``App/Config/app.php``.

-Below is a description of each variable and how it affects your CakePHP application.
+Below is a description of the variables and how they affects your CakePHP application.

 debug